DevMtnCurriculumTeam/InstructorTraining/README.md

 Having clear talks like this can help you develop an attitude of responsibility toward the things you can change, and help you to recognize that you can still be successful as a teacher even when some things are outside your control

 ### Goals
-1. Based on the discussion above, set two goals for the coming week:
+1. Based on the discussion above, set two goals for the coming week.
+Write the goals down, and plan on using them all week:
   1. What specifically could you be doing more to help students understand the content of the course?
   2. Where do you consistently waste time or energy that may not impact the student's learning as much as other things could?
 What specific actions can you take to spend less mental energy on these tasks?